Good cost management is fundamental to the growth of any organization that wants to keep up in a market that´s getting more and more competitive.

 No matter how big or what kind of business you have, forecasting, knowing and controlling your company´s costs is essential to the management process.
 We´ll give you a better idea of what efficient cost management means and what you should do to achieve it, as well as the errors that you can and should avoid.

-What cost management is
+Definition of cost management

 Cost management is a process that seeks to understand in detail all the costs and expenses related to the production process and revenue earning for a given company.